 - Deduction from private copy levy (see above)

-- An Extraordinary Support Fund has also been launched and is available to all members.
-The fund amounts to €60 million.
+- An Extraordinary Support Fund was also launched and made available to all members.
+The fund amounted to €60 million.

 - See other financial measures here (for a total of €110 million).